Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 .. image:: /Images/Kits/weather_station_buttons_and_lcd_350.jpg
    :scale: 100 %
-   :alt: Push buttons connected to LCD20x4
+   :alt: Push buttons connected to LCD 20x4
    :align: center
    :target: ../../_images/Kits/weather_station_buttons_and_lcd_1200.jpg

 Changes in software are not needed.

 As a fun example we have implemented a demonstrator for a game like Guitar Hero.
 It does not have much functions.
 The application basically shows bars which will